nzakas/understandinges6/manuscript/03-Objects.md

 };
 ```

 This shorthand syntax creates a method on the `person` object just as the previous example did.
-There is no difference aside from saving you some keystrokes.
+There is no difference aside from saving you some keystrokes, so `sayName()` is assigned an anonymous function expression and has all of the same characteristics as the function defined in the previous example.

 ### Computed Property Names